Berkeley Haas

 This essay should only be used to elaborate on special life circumstances that caused some unusual obstacles that you had to surmount or created the need for you to be adaptible.
 Basically, Haas is looking for a story of how you went from a youth where things might have gone sideways to a successful situation in which you are now applying for the MBA program.
 How did you do that?

-This section should only be used to convey relevant information not addressed elsewhere in your application.
+Prompt: This section should only be used to convey relevant information not addressed elsewhere in your application.
 This may include explanation of employment gaps, academic aberrations, supplemental coursework, etc. You are encouraged to use bullet points where appropriate.
+(300 words maximum)

-"The Optional Essay is an opportunity to turn a weakness into a strength." - Elaine
+This is an opportunity to turn a weakness into a strength.

 Supplemental Information